 You can categorize most things as stress, whether it be environmental, nutritional or physical, it can all have an effect on the color and density of a chicken’s eggshell.
 When a hen does not have all the nutrients necessary to produce a healthy egg, the body will start to pull from other areas, such as the bones.

 When a chicken is deficient in zinc, calcium or manganese, it is possible you will see a change in the appearance of the eggshell.
+It could even be the cause for an egg having no solid shell at all.

 Adding supplements one by one is the safest way to attempt to correct the issue.
 Calcium tends to be the number one reason that your chicken’s eggshell doesn’t seem right, so starting there is a safe bet.